vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     - images/smartphone.png
     - images/pokemon.jpg
     content: As per global stat 56% of people spend more time on mobile device as compared to the desktop.
-It is expected to grow in future as more peoples connect with the internet easily by their mobile devices.
+It is expected to grow in future as more people connect with the internet easily by their mobile devices.
 Currently there are 1.46 billion mobile phone users in the world.
     button: